Father to Son by Elizabeth Jennings – Complete Poem Explanation | Summary & Analysis

 14. 👉 Him prodigal, returning to

-👉 The father wishes his son would return like a repentant child.
+👉 He wishes that his son would return like a “prodigal son,” realizing his mistakes.

 15. 👉 His father's house, the home he knew,

-👉 He hopes his son comes back to the home he once belonged to.
+👉 He hopes his son comes back to the home where he once belonged and felt loved.

 16. 👉 Rather than see him make and move

-👉 Instead of watching him create a separate life.
+👉 Instead of watching him build a separate life away from his father,

 17. 👉 His world.
 I would forgive him too,

-👉 The father is ready to forgive him for everything.
+👉 The father says he is ready to forgive his son completely.

 18. 👉 Shaping from sorrow a new love.

-👉 He wants to rebuild their relationship out of pain and sadness.
+👉 He wants to turn their pain and sadness into a fresh, loving relationship.

 🔹 Stanza -4 (iv): Line-by-Line Paraphrasing (Student-Friendly Explanation)